aahashemi/YouTubeAutomation-Reddit/README.md

    # how often should the app be run (in seconds) e.g: every 6 hours -> 21600 seconds
    run_every=21600
    ```
 8. Finally you need to enable the Youtube api to be able to upload videos from your computer.
 This process is a bit more involved, so I'll link to a [blog tutorial](https://youtu.be/aFwZgth790Q).
 Just follow the steps until **minute 10:58** and you will be able to get a `client_id` and a `client_secret`.
-Update the following parameters and HOORAY 🥳🥳🥳!
+Update the following parameters and HOORAY!

    ```toml
    [YoutubeCredential]